Scot Marken, Founder & CEO

 Scot Marken is a social entrepreneur and has been committed to supporting individuals with disabilities and mental health issues for more than 20 years on a professional and personal level.

 Prior to launching EdRedefined Scot spent his career building and transforming innovative nonprofits.
-He was CEO of one of the largest developmental disability providers in the DC region supporting more than 200 individuals annually with residential and daily living supports, and youth transition services.
+He was CEO of one of the largest developmental disability providers in the Washington, DC region supporting more than 200 individuals annually with residential and daily living supports, and youth transition services.
 Scot also led a mental health nonprofit that is the largest provider of school-based mental health services and case management in Maryland.

 Scot is passionate about helping others and making change happen.
 He possesses deep experience advocating at the local, state, and national levels.
 He was elected and served as the Maryland representative to the Board of ANCOR, the largest national association of developmental disability providers.